asgarth/ramen/README.md

-# Ramen Rule
+# Ramen
-Ramen is a simple and elegant _rule engine_ for Java and Scala designed to be easy to use and fun to work with.
+Ramen is a simple, powerfull _rule engine_ for Java and Scala.
+It is designed to be easy to use and to integrate into new or existing application.

 ## Download

-You can download the latest release and nightly build from http://github.com/asgarth/ramen/downloads.
+You can download the latest release from http://github.com/asgarth/ramen/downloads.

-The only dependencies is the MVEL expression language (the MVEL jar file is already included in the archive but the latest release can be download from http://mvel.codehaus.org/Downloading+MVEL).
+Ramen rules use the MVEL expression language to define both rule _conditions_ and _actions_.
+The MVEL jar file is already included in the archive but the latest release can be downloaded from http://mvel.codehaus.org/Downloading+MVEL.

 ## Getting started

-An example of using some rules in java code:
+The following snippet give a fast overview of the basic usage to define some rules in java code:

 ``` java
 Person john = new Person("John", 15);